Roi Roi Binale: Release

 The film was released nationwide on 31 October 2025.
 As a tribute to Garg, every cinema hall across Assam will exclusively screen the film, suspending all holdover releases including Kantara: Chapter 1, Dude, Thamma and Ek Deewane ki Deewaniyat, while also not playing newer releases including Baahubali: The Epic and The Taj Story.

 With screenings in more than 180 screenings across India, the film received the "widest-ever release for an Assamese film".
-Some of the screenings took place at a very early hour in Assam, some long-locked theaters reopening specifically for the occasion.
-The number of bookings too broke all Assamese records.
+Some of the screenings took place at an early hour in Assam, some long-locked theaters reopening specifically for the occasion.
+The number of bookings also broke all Assamese records.

 Reception

 "Garg never seemed like he was burdened with a task either, and the sense of abandonment is arguably what drew the people of his region so close to him.
 He was, as many suggest, unostentatious yet appealing, and his final film Roi Roi Binale is fitting to that image.", wrote Swaroop Kodur in The Federal.